Louis Attard Bowen Therapist

 Previous knee injuries may make a child more susceptible to Osgood – Schlatter’s disease

-If Osgood-Schlatter's disease is preventing your child from participating in sport it may be worth getting it treated.
-Knee pain or swelling may become chronic if the tibial tuberosity is not treated and allowed to rest from being continuously stressed.
-Without treatment or rest, as the body reinforces the tibial tuberosity with additional bone the child may develop a bony protrusion from their shin beneath their knee cap.
+If Osgood-Schlatter's disease is preventing your child from participating in sport it may be worth getting it looked at.
+Knee pain or swelling may become chronic if the tibial tuberosity is not allowed to rest from being continuously stressed.
+Without this being corrected, as the body reinforces the tibial tuberosity with additional bone the child may develop a bony protrusion from their shin beneath their knee cap.
 This will usually remain for life.

-Bowen Treatments work to relax and lengthen the quadriceps muscle group so that it puts less stress on the anchor point.
+Bowen Therapy may relax and lengthen the quadriceps muscle group so that it puts less stress on the anchor point.
+Many clients that have Bowen Therapy may report a faster rate of healing, a better range in their movements, and feeling comfortable doing the activities they enjoy.

-You can read some reviews from Louis's clients on the Review page here, or Book Online here for a Bowen Therapy Treatment for Osgood-Schlatter's in Geelong.
-We're open till 9pm on weekdays and Saturday.
+You can read some reviews from Louis's clients on the Review page here, or Book Online here for a Bowen Therapy Session targeting Osgood-Schlatter's in Geelong.

 0 Comments